jhallen/joe-editor/docs/man.md

 You can use the repeat command, __^K \\__, to repeat a macro, or any other edit command or even a normal character, a specified number of times.
-Hit __^K \\__, type in the number of times you want the command repeated and press __Return__.
+Hit __^K \\__, type in the number of times you want the command repeated and press __Enter__.
 The next edit command you now give will be repeated that many times.
 For example, to delete the next 20 lines of text, type: